Seals for semiconductor applications

 Several compounds within our range of PERFREZ® perfluoroelastomer materials offer the best performance characteristics based on high thermal values, excellent low out-gassing and low particle count.
 We also offer a hybrid material which is an excellent “all-rounder” as it’s chemical formulation falls between FKM and FFKM.
 This means it performs consistently under slightly less demanding application conditions and with the added benefit of lower cost of purchase versus ultra-high grade FFKM’s.

 Other compounds within our range are very specific to semiconductor process applications such as CVD, PVD, Plasma Etch (oxide & metal), fluorine and oxygen compatibility with a high temperature threshold material for sub-fab NW /ISO exhaust line environments.
-As new challenging processes emerge within the semiconductor industry, further progress in high temperature materials above 300° C will be developed; we expect to add a new generation material for plasma applications to our portfolio of materials by the end of 2022.
+As new challenging processes emerge within the semiconductor industry, further progress in high temperature materials above 300° C will be developed.
+We expect to add a new generation material for plasma applications to our portfolio of materials by the end of 2022.

-Cleanroom Manufacturing
+Cleanroom manufacturing

 We provide a complete cleanroom production process; from material blank production through to inspection and packaging using controlled materials within state-of-the-art cleanrooms.
 Our clean room manufacturing facilities are Class 7 (10,000) manufacturing and Class 5 (100) inspection, cleaning, & packaging.